Harry Saltzman: Career

-Saltzman all but retired from the movie business thereafter.
-He had long desired to produce a film on the life of Vaslav Nijinsky, based on biographies, the rights to which he had acquired in the 1960s.
+Saltzman all but retired from the film business thereafter.
+He had long desired to produce a film on the life of Vaslav Nijinsky based on biographies the rights to which he had acquired in the 1960s.
 He has an executive producer credit on the film Nijinsky in 1980, and the 1988 British-Italian-Yugoslavian co-production Time of the Gypsies.

 In 1992, Saltzman dissolved H.M.
 Tennant.

 Personal life

-Saltzman was married three times.
-He had four children; one with his first wife and three with his second.
+Saltzman was married three times and had four children, one with his first wife and three with his second.

 He was briefly married in California.
 His first wife Tanya "helped in an amazing way to enlighten his work and contribution to the Supreme Headquarters Allied Expeditionary Force and in the U.S. secret service OSS," Hollywood Reporter noted.
 Saltzman's first child, Merry, was born in 1946.
 As a child, she played with the likes of Ian Fleming, Sean Connery, Ursula Andress, Michael Caine and Cary Grant.
-On October 30, 2024 at the age of 77, she died at her home in San Jose, California following a brief battle with cancer.
+She died at her home in San Jose, California, on October 30, 2024, at the age of 77, following a brief battle with cancer.

 Judith Krantz claims that she and Saltzman briefly dated.
 Krantz's father liked Saltzman and found him an entertaining conversationalist.
 Krantz claims that Saltzman proposed to her.
 She declined, saying that he was not her physical type, which she regretted because she thought he was "a wonderful companion, with a fantastic imagination."

 After World War II, Saltzman was in Paris, where he met Jacqueline Colin, a refugee from Romania, whom he subsequently married.
 Harry and Jacqueline Saltzman had three children: Hilary, Steven and Christopher.
 Hilary and Christopher attended the private Shorecrest Preparatory School in St. Petersburg, Florida during the late 1970s and early 1980s.

 In the early 1970s, Saltzman's wife Jacqueline was diagnosed with terminal cancer.
 In 1972, the Saltzmans relocated to St. Petersburg, Florida, where Jacqueline's sister lived.
 In March 1977, Saltzman sold his English country mansion and moved full-time to St. Petersburg.
 Jacqueline Saltzman died of cancer on January 31, 1980.

 In 1982, Saltzman sold his 15-room Venetian Isles, St. Petersburg, Florida home, and moved back to London.
 His two oldest children with Jacqueline were out of school, and his youngest was studying in Switzerland.
 Saltzman subsequently married Adriana Ghinsberg.

 He died of a heart attack on September 28, 1994, while visiting Paris.